 - Issue a ruling, pointing out in the revised text or attached document (no name or signature) where the manuscript can be improved, or the reasons the reviewed contribution should not be published.

-- Comply with the arbitration time (two weeks) permitted for delivery to the Associate Editor of observations, the attached document (if applicable) and the decision format, properly completed.
+- Comply with the peer-review time (two weeks) permitted for delivery to the Associate Editor of observations, the attached document (if applicable) and the decision format, properly completed.

-- Be available to the Associate Editor, Editor-in-Chief, Format Editor, Administrative Executive to clarify or explain any doubt.
+- Be available to the Associate Editor, Editor-in-Chief, Deputy Editor, Format Editor, Administrative Executive to clarify or explain any doubt.